Fresh Meadows, NY Music Instructors in Queens

 Marc began playing the Clarinet when he was in the 5th grade and he knew immediately that Music Education would later be his goal in life.
 He later moved on to attend Fiorello H. LaGuardia High School of Music for Art and Performing Arts.
 This is where he had exceptional teachers and unique learning experiences.
 This included the opportunity to perform on Baritone Saxophone with the Senior Jazz Band in the “Essential Ellington” competition at Lincoln Center.
 The band won first place in this nationwide competition, as well as best Saxophone Section.

 Later, obtained a Bachelors in Music Education from CUNY Queens College.
 His past music experiences have inspired him to conduct concert band ensembles.
 Since August 2015, he has served as the Director of the Pleasantville Volunteer Fire Department Band in Westchester County, New York.

-For his students, Marc draws on his own personal experiences as an Conductor, Educator and Student alike.
+For his students at the Queens NY location, Marc draws on his own personal experiences as an Conductor, Educator and Student alike.
 His goal is to create lessons that are geared toward the individual needs of all of his students.
 Not only will they learn skill and technique in a fun way but, they will also develop into a true musician which can serve them throughout their entire lives.